-In my perfect world, no one would get a single wrinkle anywhere, until they wake up on their 65th birthday.
+In my perfect world, no one would get a single wrinkle anywhere, until they wake up on their 75th birthday.
 Then VOILA!
 All of the wrinkles they will ever get in their lifetime will appear on their face.
 No one could postpone or avoid it.
-No miracle creams, syringes or surgical procedures could change it.
+No miracle creams, syringes, or surgical procedures could change it.

-I’ve just purchased www.wrinkleday.com and am ready to begin a mass marketing campaign once I figure out how to make it all happen.
-I believe with the exploration of geonomics and the determination of this aging quinquagenerian there is hope for the future of Wrinkle Day.
+I’ve purchased www.wrinkleday.com and am ready to begin a mass marketing campaign once I figure out how to make it all happen.
+I believe with the exploration of genomics and the determination of this aging sexagenarian there is hope for the future of Wrinkle Day.